rainbirduk/monty_python/README.md

 # monty_python
- practising Python by coding a game based on the Monty Hall problem
+ Practising Python by coding a game based on the Monty Hall problem